-The NSC was born in 2004, when the old Commercial Hotel was given a makeover, a new focus on live music, and name change.
-Within a few years, it had become a real destination in Melbourne's indie music scene.
-A second renovation in 2015 smartened up the space and brought a renewed focus to the food.
+The NSC was born in 2004, when the old Commercial Hotel was given a makeover.
+Within a few years it became a real destination in Melbourne's indie-music scene.
+A second renovation in 2015 (by Breathe Architecture) smartened up the site.